 We started with: Coming soon.
 Batman VS _______.

 This one was way too funny.
 Read our answers:

 - A nice, warm glass of pee.

-I was the judge of this one, and I really laughed hard with the third one.
+I was the judge of this, and I really laughed hard at the third one.
 Yes, I chose that!

 Next, we had this one:

 My answer was the funniest this time.
 Ps.
 I love how I went back to being a kid, lol.
 ‘Literally ruining my life’ was what I answered.